rechsteiner/void/README.md

 ## How to run the project

-- Run the continous WASM build with `cargo watch -w "src" -s "wasm-pack build"`
+- Run the continous WASM build with `make watch`
-- Front-end continous build `npm run serve`
+- Front-end continous build `make serve`

 ## How to play